ccampo133/akka_streams_vs_rx_reactor/README.md

 I put _RxJava2_ and _Project Reactor_ together, because they are very similar in their APIs and if you know one it's very easy to switch to the other.
 The main abstractions here are `Flowable<T>` for _RxJava2_ and `Flux<T>` for _Project Reactor_.
-In this article I will be using Project Reactor for examples, but it should be for most parts interchangeable with _RxJava_.
+In this article I will be using _Project Reactor_ for examples, but it should be for most parts interchangeable with _RxJava2_.

-`Flux<T>` represent a stream of type T. Once you have an instance of a stream you can apply one of many available operators that are defined on `Flux` to express the transformations of the data.
+`Flux<T>` represent a stream of type `T`.
+Once you have an instance of a stream you can apply one of many available operators that are defined on `Flux` to express the transformations of the data.